nayeem-17/Quantum-Computing/README.md

 ## To use this repo

 First, clone this repo.
-Then create a  `python virtual enviornment`
+Then create a  `python virtual environment
 ```
 python3 -m venv NAME_OF_YOUR_VENV
 ```